asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Obscures Definition of Done

-When teams complete a user story that functionality should be ready to go to production.
+When teams complete a user story that functionality should be ready for production.
 In organizations where teams are rushing to meet their commitments I've seen the technical improvement backlog act as a crutch.
 Let's look at this example, the development team really needs to address some sloppy code or maybe the team has introduced duplication by repeating a concept somewhere else in the application.
-Without a technical improvement backlog the team should refactor that code as part of the story.
+Without a technical improvement backlog the team should refactor that code as part of the user story where it was introduced.
 However, with the technical improvement backlog they can implement the feature as quickly and sloppily as possible, hit their date, and add a new "tech debt" story in the backlog to address the problem later.
-I'm sure you can see where this is going, those stories never get picked up and the organization has legitimized continuing short-cuts and band-aides, as long as the corresponding "tech debt" story was written.
+I'm sure you can see where this is going, those stories either never get prioritized or there are so many that the team can't keep up with them even when they are addressing some technical improvements each iteration.
+The organization has legitimized continuing short-cuts and band-aides, as long as the corresponding "tech debt" story was written.
 Over time the issues continue to accumulate and the team doesn't address them.
 There's a bit of irony in the situation when the technical improvement backlog enables the exact type of issues it is meant to address.

 <div class="well">
 <h4>Further Reading</h4>